 03 of 07

 Village of Yorkville Park is a pretty, well-used urban park in Yorkville with several unique features, but the most unique has to be the rock.
-It’s a favourite meeting spot among area shoppers, but it has quite a unique history.
-This is not just any rock – it’s a really old rock.
+It’s a favorite meeting spot among area shoppers, but it has quite a unique history.
+This is not just any rock–it’s a really old rock.
 How old?
 Oh, about one billion years old.
 And it’s massive.
 The rock weighs a whopping 650 tons and was removed in pieces from the Canadian Shield.
 After being transported to its current home it was reassembled.

 04 of 07